 - DO NOT move the person, if they have sustained any obvious neck or back injuries, while Fainting (or falling)

-Call 911 if the individual:
+Call 911 (or your local emergency number), if the individual:

 - Does not regain consciousness within 1-2 minutes

 - Has sustained serious injuries while Fainting